-He walks to his desk and takes a seat, gesturing for me to do the same.
+He walks behind his desk and takes a seat, gesturing for me to do the same.
 As I do so, he leans back and steeples his fingers above his chest.
-“I’ve been working here for a year, and I haven’t recruited a single prospect.”
+“I’ve worked in this office for over a year, and I haven’t recruited a single prospect.”

 “Not a single one,” he affirms.
 “My boss thinks I deserve a break.
 He says I’ve got an ‘impressive record.’ ” He makes quote marks with his fingers.
-“I’m alright with it.
-Chest-thumping, war-cries…it gets really old, really fast.
-And that’s the stuff my peers have to sell.”
+“I’m okay with it.
+Chest-thumping, war-cries…it gets real old, real fast.
+That’s the stuff my peers have to sell.”

 “So if you were anyone else—”

 “They’d work me to the bone.”
 He laughs.
 “Make no mistake—the Corps will get its pound of flesh.
 I’m an anomaly—the dirty secret of the whole ‘warrior’ thing.”
-His eyes turn distant.
-“All good.
+His gaze turns distant.
+“It’s all good.
 Soon enough, I’ll be right back at it.
 Not here, though—not in recruiting.”
 His smile returns.

 I scoff without meaning to.
-“I’d say you’re crazy.
+“I’d say you were crazy.
 I go to school, write stories, and ruminate deeply on meaningless philosophy.”

-“I see things.
+“I see things, Jon.
 Hidden things.”
 A flash of light glints off his eyes.
 “And I can see that everything you’ve done up until now—every thought you’ve had and dream you’ve pondered—it’s set you up for massive change.
 And it’s coming soon.”

-I’m taken by a shiver, but I cover it up with a nervous laugh.
-“You friends with Doctor Strange?
-Let me know how to find that monastery; it looks pretty dope.
+I’m taken by a shiver; I cover it up with a nervous laugh.
+“You friends with Doctor Strange or something?
+Let me know how to find that monastery; it looked pretty dope.
 Look, Sergeant—”

 “Chris.
-You’ve confused me with someone else.
+I think you’ve confused me with someone else.
 And sorry for the Doctor Strange remark, I didn’t mean to—”

 Below the words are a pair of signature lines.

-I pick up the sheet, turning it back and forth, making sure there’s nothing on the back.
+I pick up the sheet and turn it back and forth, making sure there’s nothing on the back.
 “Is this a joke?”
-My forehead crinkles.

 “What?”
 I can’t keep the ridicule out of my voice.
 “You’re saying that I—”

 “Doesn’t matter.”
-As I lay the page back on the desk, he taps it twice with his right index finger.
+I lay the page down on the desk and he taps it twice with his right index finger.
 “Sign it or don’t.
 Sorry, but you don’t get details; that’s where people trip themselves up.
-They try and wait for all the info, so they can stay within their cozy comfort zones.
-It’s kind of ironic, because long-term, they’re setting themselves up for maximal discomfort.”
+They try and wait for all the info, so they can stay inside their personal comfort zones.
+Which is pretty ironic, because long-term, they’re setting themselves up for maximal discomfort.”

 “That’s kind of dickish,” I argue, now convinced he’s a grade-A nutcase.
 “You’re withholding information using a philosophical sleight of—”

 “Nothing of the sort.
-I know a bit more than you, but only from experience.
 I don’t get details either, Jon.
-And trust me, even if I did, you wouldn’t want to know them—they’d turn everything you see into a dusty shadow.”
+And trust me, even if I did, you wouldn’t want to know—they’d turn everything you see into a dusty shadow.”

 “I don’t get it.”
 (This guy is nuts.)
 “You’ve seen combat, right?”

-I open my mouth but nothing comes out.
-I’m trying to think of a polite way to recommend a psychiatrist.
+I open my mouth but nothing comes out—I’m trying to think of a polite way to recommend psychiatric help.

 He sees right through me.
-“I’m stable.”
+“Don’t worry—I’m stable.”
 Now he’s amused.
 “The question is: are you?
 You’ve graduated high school, started college, and you’re about to embark on a fulfilling existence.
 Think it’ll happen?”

 My brain grinds to an absolute halt.
 You ever listen to someone, and your entire being responds to their words?
-That’s how I feel.
-He’s not talking to my surface identity, trained to engage with modern society and submit unthinkingly to group consensus, he’s talking to something deeper, something beyond words or language.
+That’s how I feel right now.
+He’s not talking to my surface persona, trained to engage with norms and traditions.
+He’s talking to something way deeper, something beyond words or language.
 It doesn’t have a name.
 I don’t think it wants one.

 Nevertheless, it needs to be heard.

 I pick up the pen.
 My mind is a storm of conflicting emotions.
-My hand, however, is steady and sure.
+My hand, however, is sure and steady.

 I sign the paper.

 He plucks the pen from my frozen fingers.
-Scrawls his name on the line next to mine.
+Scrawls his name next to mine.

 “That was easy, huh?”
 He slaps the desk and gets to his feet.
 “Take it easy, Jon.”
 He shrugs into a jacket.

 He pins me down with those steady gray eyes.
 “You took a step toward what you wanted.
-In a lot of cases, that’s all you can do.
-Doesn’t matter if it makes any sense, there’s a deeper part of you that knows the angles, that sees beyond the visible connections.”
+Most of the time, that’s all you can do.
+Doesn’t matter if it makes any sense, because a deeper part of you knows the angles—sees beyond the visible connections.”
 He puts his hands in his pockets.
 “I mean come on—you think you’d be happy with the 9-5?
-Living for the weekends, an extended vacation once a year, hoping you’ll stay healthy so nothing derails your white-picket life?
-There’s more in store for you.
+Living for the weekends, an extended vacation once a year, hoping desperately that nothing derails your white-picket life?
+There’s more to you, Jon.
 You know it in your heart.
 You know it in your soul.”

 Chills.
 Again.
 “What next?”
 I manage.

 “For you?”
 He holds the door open for me.
-“Things’ll get weird, but that’s a good thing.
-Trust me—working a job would have driven you insane.”
+“Life will get weird, but that’s not a bad thing.
+Trust me—working at a job would have driven you insane.”

 “Okaaay…” I’m not quite sure of how to respond.
 But still—I want to know more.
 “You wanna get lunch?
-I’m caught up on classes and I’m not working today, so—”
+I’m caught up on schoolwork, so—”

 “Nah.
 I’ve got me a date.”
 His ageless face throws me a smile.
 “She’d give me hell if I stood her up.”

-“She sounds gnarly.”
+“She sounds pretty gnarly.”
 I walk through the door.
 He locks up behind me.

 “You have no idea.”
-We stroll down the hall, out the entrance and into the lot.
+We stroll out the entrance and into the lot.
 “We share the same name, believe it or not.
 ‘Chris.’
-But she spells it with a ‘y’ instead of an ‘i.’ ”
+She spells it with a ‘y’ instead of an ‘i.’ ”

-“ ‘Chrys.’ ” I try it out “Funny—it’s easier to think of her as female, now that you told me that.”
+Chrys.
+I try it out in my mind.
+“Funny—it’s easier to think of her as a woman, now that you told me that.”

 I feel obliged to agree.
 “Yeah.
 Funny.”

 We get in our cars and drive off the lot.
-It starts to rain—fat, heavy drops that clack against the glass.
-Typically, that would add drear onto my normal state of blah.
+It starts to pour—fat, heavy drops that clack against the glass.
+Typically, the rain would add drear onto my normal state of blah.